 If it is difficult for you to set up correct cron jobs at the beginning, you can use some cron job calculator to generate the cron job expression.
 There are several good cron job calculators available on the Internet.

-Of course you don’t have to Automate system tasks using cron on CentOS 7, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you Automate system tasks using cron on CentOS 7.
+Of course you don’t have to use CentOs crontab, if you use one of our CentOS VPS hosting services, in which case you can simply ask our expert Linux admins to help you with crontab on CentOS to Automate system tasks.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to use the CentOS crontab, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.